Yueeeeeeee/yueeeeeeee.github.io/index.md

 ## About Me

 Hello, this is Zhenrui Yue (岳真锐 in Chinese)!
 I am a 3rd year Ph.D. candidate in Cognitive Science & Language Processing at [University of Illinois Urbana-Champaign](https://illinois.edu/), advised by [Prof. Dong Wang](https://www.wangdong.org/).
 Prior to that, I graduated with B.S. and M.S. degree from [Technische Universität München](https://tum.de/).
 I have broad research interests in natural language processing, recommender systems, and information retrieval.
 I am particularly interested in building efficient and reliable large language models (LLMs) and large multimodal models (LMMs), with real-world applications such as conversational AI and multimodal recommendation.
-Here's my [CV](files/CV_ZhenruiYue.pdf).

 ## News